bugsbugsbux/notes-on-nix/notes-on-nix.md

 edit them in-place (in other words: they allow the user to write his own config file to change other parts of the config).

+The default source for nix code is called **nixpkgs** and hosted on github.
+It is organized into **channels** (implemented as branches) of which there are:
+- "nixpkgs-unstable" and "nixos-unstable" (for nix and nixos users respectively) are updated continuously but only use basic tests and failing tests can block the entire channel from time to time
+- the stable channels are called "nixos-YY.MM" use more rigorous testing, can be used by everyone and their packages only receive bugfix- and security-updates after the initial release
+- the channels called "\*-small" simply have less binary caches and thus receive updates faster.

 ## Nix language

 `builtins.langVersion == 6`